 Scream returned with another sequel (yep, a fifth movie), but it’s not called Scream 5 and is instead just called Scream.
 Not confusing at all.
 But the title isn’t the only thing making a comeback.
 A lot of your favourite cast members are back on board for the new Scream movie and, of course, we see our old friend Ghostface.
 January 13 was when Scream hit cinemas in Australia.

 Roland Emmerich really likes to blow up Earth and in his latest disaster film, he’ll do it again.
 This time though, it’s not climate change, Godzilla, or giant spaceships: it’s the moon.
 Here’s the plot: the world stands on the brink of annihilation when a mysterious force knocks the moon from its orbit and sends it hurtling toward a collision course with Earth.
 With only weeks before impact, NASA executive Jocinda “Jo” Fowler teams up with a man from her past and a conspiracy theorist for an impossible mission into space to save humanity.
-Moonfall hits cinemas in Australia on February 3.
+Moonfall hit cinemas in Australia on February 3.

 Death on the Nile

 Based on the 1937 novel by Agatha Christie, Death on the Nile is a daring mystery-thriller directed by Kenneth Branagh about the emotional chaos and deadly consequences triggered by obsessive love.
 Here’s the plot from Disney: “Belgian sleuth Hercule Poirot’s Egyptian vacation aboard a glamorous river steamer turns into a terrifying search for a murderer when a picture-perfect couple’s idyllic honeymoon is tragically cut short”.
 Tom Bateman, Annette Bening, Russell Brand, Gal Gadot and Armie Hammer are among the big names in the case.
-Death on the Nile hits cinemas in Australia February 10.
+Death on the Nile came out in Australia February 10.